 As a rule of thumb, high-velocity plans tend to have distributor network structures designed to be deep rather than broad.
 A deep network structure indicates that the company is interested in maximizing its distributors’ earnings.
 And which is clear evidence of an enlightened vision driving the company, since it is indicative of the realization that the company’s growth is predicated on its distributors’ growth.

 Sidebar: My personal favorite is the binary plan because it runs deep rather than wide, and expedites returns for its distributors.
-In fact, the binary plan is the one we have chosen for GetFitKart.

 Thirdly, does the plan expect you to commit to a regular business volume every month?
 Bear in mind that a plan of this sort will eventually carve a large hole in your pocket, and which will be further compounded if the offered products are also unviable.
 This would be a clear case of burning your hard-earned cash so that an upline distributor is able to hit an achievement level.
 Always bear in mind that a business “deal” of this sort rarely makes sense.